patrickswijgman/snuggy/README.md

 const isFlipped = new Uint8Array(MAX_ENTITIES);

 // Let's reserve the first index for the player.
-// In the real world you'd want to make a function to get the next free entity. const playerIndex = 0;
+// In the real world you'd want to make a function to get the next free entity index. const playerIndex = 0;

 async function setup() {